Wix vs Shopify vs Squarespace (2023) — The Essential Comparison

 The popular POD service, Printful

-Shopify is again the winner, offering integrations with a much wider range of POD services.
-It connects with 414 POD suppliers, while Wix connects with 37 and Squarespace just four.
+Shopify is again the winner here, offering integrations with a much wider range of POD services.
+It connects with 561 POD suppliers, while Wix connects with 131 and Squarespace just five.

-(It’s worth noting that all three products integrate with the two major POD suppliers Printful and Printify, however, which should.)
+(It’s worth noting that all three products integrate with the two major POD suppliers Printful and Printify, however, which should cover the majority of merchants’ needs when it comes to print on demand).

 Apps and integrations